Professor, Comparative Religious Studies

 One of the two founding Jewish Studies Program faculty members, Mrs. Katzen has been

-teaching Hebrew at SJSU for thirty-eight years.
+teaching Hebrew at SJSU for over forty years.
 She can be credited with keeping the

 Jewish Studies Program alive through her commitment to her teaching and to the program.